OMO-NOSA/terraform-provider-etcd/docs/resources/user.md

   Sample resource in the Terraform provider etcd.
 ---

-# Resource `etcd_resource`
+# Resource `etcd_user resource`

-Sample resource in the Terraform provider scaffolding.
+The user resource creates a user on the etcd cluster.

 ## Example Usage